 - We have a strict policy against supporting overhead or indirect costs through the Research Awards.
 Since the awards are structured as unrestricted gifts to universities, and Google does not own any IP resulting from awards, we do not allow overhead or other indirect or administrative costs to be charged against Research Awards funds.
 Please do not include such items in Research Awards budgets.

-- If the your project will require on additional funding from another source (e.g. for specialized hardware), it may be helpful to note in your PDF proposal budget section if you have already secured this funding.
+- If your project will require additional funding from another source (e.g. for specialized hardware), it may be helpful to note in your PDF proposal budget section if you have already secured this funding.

 - Standard award amounts